uber/rides-android-sdk/README.md

 The default behavior of calling   `LoginManager.login(activity)` is to activate Single Sign On, and if SSO is unavailable, fallback to Implicit Grant if privileged scopes are not requested, otherwise redirect to the Play Store.
+If you require Authorization Code Grant, you have two options for overriding this behavior: set `LoginManager.setAuthCodeFlowEnabled(true)` to use the Authorization Code Flow only for requesting privileged scopes (and fallback to ImplicitGrant otherwise) or set `LoginManager.setForceAuthCodeFlowEnabled(true)` to prefer the Authorization Code Flow regardless of scope.
+Either option will prevent the redirect to the Play Store.
-If Authorization Code Grant is required, set `LoginManager .setAuthCodeFlowEnabled(true)` to prevent the redirect to the Play Store.
-Implicit Grant will allow access to all non-privileged scopes, where as the other two both grant access to privileged scopes.
+Implicit Grant will allow access to all non-privileged scopes (and will not grant a refresh token), whereas the other options grant access to privileged scopes.
 [Read more about scopes](https://developer.uber.com/docs/scopes).

 #### Login Errors